timOTdev/0019_es6_for_everyone/notes.md

 ```

 ### 3. When you need to add a prototype method
-- We have not learned about class yet
+- We have not learned about ES6's Class yet
 - We have a prototype to summarize the type of car and color
 ```js
 // The wrong way